 I see Artists Thrive as a movement that has been growing for decades and that aims to increase the sustainability—and therefore the impact—of individual artists.

+Laura is Executive Director of Springboard for the Arts.
 Based in Minnesota, Springboard is an economic and community development agency run by and for artists, Springboard provides programs that help artists make a living and a life, and programs that help communities connect to the creative power of artists.
 Springboard operates Creative Exchange, a national platform for sharing free toolkits, resources, and profiles to help artists and citizens collaborate on replicating successful and engaging community projects.

 I see Artists Thrive as a tool for movement building.